Resume Tips

 Key Takeaways:

-- Begin your resume with an unambiguous objective statement.
+- Begin your resume with the most concise objective description.

-- Make sure you tailor your resume to fit each job application.
+- Make sure you tailor your resume for each application to be submitted.

 - Emphasize transferable skills.